VACHL League Programmer: Stephanie Su

 EQUIPMENT

 Full gear is MANDATORY - no exceptions.
-Players will not be allowed to participate in the game if equipment requirements are not met, please see below.
+Players will not be allowed to participate in the game if equipment requirements are not met, please see below for details.

-VACHL requires a minimum half shield with mouthguard or cage w/o mouthguard for facial protection.
+VACHL requires a minimum half shield with mouthguard or cage with mouthguard optional, for facial protection.

 Equipment (which includes helmets, cages, gloves, etc) cannot be modified in any way.
 Players with equipment that have been altered or is not suitable for ice hockey will not be allowed to participate in the game.
 This is includes, but not limited to: modified shoulder pads (ex. shoulder caps removed), removed earguards, bars cut out of cages, lacross gloves, etc.